Abdul-Jaweed/SpaceX-Falcon9-Landing-Prediction/README.md

 Launch sites:
 ![](./img/Mark_Map.PNG)

-Success orFailed Launches for each Site :
+Success or Failed Launches for each Site :
 ![](./img/success_fail.PNG)

 Launch site proximities distances such as railway line, main road and coast: